THREE EASY WAYS TO PREVENT OSTEOPOROSIS

 Do you have risk factors like smoking or being inactive?

 At every age or life stage, it's important to maintain a healthy weight.
-That’s why we’ve partnered with Prima Health Solutions, to give eligible members free access to our Healthy Weight for Life programs to help improve quality of life.
-These programs are available to members who are overweight and have osteoarthritis* or are at risk of developing a chronic condition*
+That’s why we’ve partnered with Prima Health Solutions, to give eligible members free access to our Osteoarthritis Healthy Weight for Life programs to help improve quality of life.
+This program is available to members who are overweight and have osteoarthritis*

 Related articles